(647) 372-0577 5399 Eglinton Ave W, Suite 204, Etobicoke, ON M9C 5K6 Client Login

 What kind of therapy is best for anxiety?

-The research-backed front-runners are CBT (cognitive behavioural therapy), ACT (acceptance and commitment therapy), and mindfulness-based cognitive therapy.
-For panic and phobias specifically, exposure therapy has strong evidence.
+The research-backed front-runners are Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness-Based Cognitive Therapy.
+For panic and phobias specifically, exposure therapy has the strongest evidence.
 We're integrative — the right approach depends on which part of anxiety is loudest for you.
+Most clients work with a combination tailored over time.

 Will therapy alone work, or do I need medication?